thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 ===========

 So far we have created a home page, a user profile page and also a page for letting users subscribe to our newsletter... but what about our products?
-Shouldn't we build a product list to let visitors know what we sell?
-Well, obviously yes.
-And there we go now.
+For that, we will need a way to iterate over items in a collection to build out our product page.

 6.1 Iteration basics
 --------------------

-For listing our products in our `/WEB-INF/templates/product/list.html` page we will need a table.
-Each of our products will be displayed in a row (a `<tr>` element), and so for our template we will need to create a _template row_ ---one that will exemplify how we want each product to be displayed--- and then instruct Thymeleaf to _iterate it_ once for each product.
+To display products in our `/WEB-INF/templates/product/list.html` page we will use a table.
+Each of our products will be displayed in a row (a `<tr>` element), and so for our template we will need to create a _template row_ -- one that will exemplify how we want each product to be displayed -- and then instruct Thymeleaf to repeat it, once for each product.

 The Standard Dialect offers us an attribute for exactly that: `th:each`.

 ### Using th:each

-For our product list page, we will need a controller that retrieves the list of products from the service layer and adds it to the template context:
+For our product list page, we will need a controller method that retrieves the list of products from the service layer and adds it to the template context:

 ```java
 public void process(